colinrw/ActivPal-Portfolio/Communication/presentations.md

 In this chapter I will describe which presentations I've contributed to and which I presented.
 Since the content of the first 5 presentations was not that useful and informative I decided to leave them out of here.

+During this Applied Data Science Minor, I've presented 2 presentations and contributed in almost every presentation.

 #### [Presentation #6 — PDF](../Images/Presentation%20Week%206.pdf)

+Presentation #6 was presented by myself.

 My contributions for Presentation #6
 <details> <summary>Slide 7</summary>